wumbo-unreal/wumbo-unreal/_posts/2024-03-28-dev-log-03-statetree-isnt-just-for-ai.md

 ## Why do I need a state machine?

 First, let's take a look at my game's frontend.

-The player goes through this sequence when launching my game:
+The player goes through this sequence when launching my game — and no, I don't expect you to read it all.

 @startmermaid
 %%{ init: { 'flowchart': { 'curve': 'monotoneY' } } }%%